-Directorate: Executive Title of the Lead Payroll and Job

-Officer responsible Evaluation

-for EIA Manager

-Name of the policy or function to be Pay Policy 2024-25

-assessed:

-Title of the Officer undertaking the Payroll and Job Eva Payroll and Job Evaluation Manager

-assessment:

-Is this a new or an existing policy or Existing (Amended t Existing (Amended for new financial
+Directorate: Executive Lead officer Payroll Manager responsible for EIA Name of the policy or function to be Pay Policy 2024/25 assessed: Names of the officers undertaking the Payroll Manager assessment: Is this a new or an existing policy or Existing (Amended for new financial function? year)

-function? year)

 1. What are the aims and objectives of the policy or function?

-The set out the pay conditions for the 2024-25 financial year for all Council employees, in particular Senior Officers.
+The set out the pay conditions for the 2024/25 financial year for all Council employees, in particular senior officers.
 The Pay Policy is published on the Council's website as part of our statutory obligation but also to provide transparency in payments to Senior Officers.